FAUDataScience/HonorsIntroDataScience/README.md

 The iconic [Venn diagram model of data science](https://www.google.com/search?q=venn+diagram+model+of+data+science&newwindow=1&safe=active&rlz=1C1CHBF_enUS762US763&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwiM_abBtY7XAhXDQCYKHdgyB58QsAQIOg&biw=1378) suggests what we can call a "Type C data science."
 It begins with "domain expertise" in your **concentration** in the arts, humanities, social and/or natural sciences, it both informs and can be informed by new methods and tools of data analysis, and it includes such things as **communication** (including writing and the design and display of quantitative data), **collaboration** (making use of the tools of team science), and **citizenship** (serving the public good, overcoming the digital divide, furthering social justice, increasing public health, diminishing human suffering, and making the world a more beautiful place).
 It's shaped, too, by an awareness of the **creepiness** of living increasingly in a measured, observed world.

-**The WHC Intro to Data Science course will be a Type C course, or more accurately, a CAB course - equal parts statistics and domain knowledge, with just enough computing to be proficient to use (but not yet build) the software tools at our disposal.**  We aren't unique here - there are similar courses (which we will again draw from) at [UC Santa Barbara](https://github.com/raviolli77/dataScience-UCSBProjectGroup-Syllabus), at [Berlin's Hertie School of Governance](https://github.com/HertieDataScience/SyllabusAndLectures), and in [Columbia's School of Journalism](https://github.com/tommeagher/data1-fall2015).
+**The WHC Intro to Data Science course will be a Type C course, or more accurately, a CAB course - equal parts statistics and domain knowledge, with just enough computing to be proficient to use (but not yet build) the software tools at our disposal.**  We aren't unique here - there are courses which integrate conall similar goals (which we may again draw from) at [Chicago](https://github.com/UC-MACSS/persp-analysis), [Georgia Tech](https://github.com/jacobeisenstein/gt-css-class), [UC Santa Barbara](https://github.com/raviolli77/dataScience-UCSBProjectGroup-Syllabus), [Princeton](http://www.princeton.edu/~mjs3/soc596_f2016/), [UC Berkeley](https://github.com/rochelleterman/PS239T), at [Berlin's Hertie School of Governance](https://github.com/HertieDataScience/SyllabusAndLectures), and in [Columbia's School of Journalism](https://github.com/tommeagher/data1-fall2015).

 ## What will be in the class?

 **R**

 In my rough survey of introductory data science courses, I saw a pretty even split between those which begin with Python and those which begin with the statistical programming language R. This difference corresponds, loosely, to the split noted above: Computer science based approaches to data science are frequently grounded in Python, while stats based approaches are generally grounded in R. Our course, like those for most of the syllabi and courses linked above, will be based in R.

 **Reproducible science**

 The course will provide an introduction to some of the methods and tools of reproducible science.
 We will consider the replication crisis in the natural and social sciences, and then consider three distinct approaches which serve as partial solutions to the crisis.
 The first of these is training in a notebook-based approach to writing analyses, reports and projects (using R markdown).
-The second is using public repositories (including GitHub and the Open Science Framework) to provide snapshots of projects over time.
+The second is using public repositories (such as the [Open Science Framework](https://osf.io/) and [GitHub](https://github.com/)) to provide snapshots of projects over time.
 Finally, the third is to consider the place of significance testing in the age of Big Data, and to provide training in the use of descriptive, exploratory techniques of data analysis.

 **Good visualizations**